campbe13/JS320-2021/13-react-labs/01-static-props/README.md

 1. create a new div element
 2. add it as a child to the existing div
 3. Render a new shopping list on it with your name as the prop

+Once the preceding is working, change or duplicate the component add another prop to pass in an array of items to go on the shopping list `shopping=myarray` items use the component to render another shopping list
+1. copy the component `class ShoppingList2 extends React.Component`
+2. modify it to use the list
+`<ShoppingList name="Gonzo" shopping=['glitter', 'cat food', 'prunes']/>`